top of page

 You are designing a system to accurately, remotely, and continuously measure the fluid level changes of a 1000C molten salt deep within a reactor core.

-Prompt: Identify one possible method of measuring the fluid depth as described.
+Identify one possible method of measuring the fluid depth as described.

 1. Describe the underlying physical principle of measurement